- Be a U.S. Citizen, Permanent Resident or other category of eligible non-citizen.

 As part of the FAFSA, you will be asked to provide the school code(s) of the school(s) that you would like to receive your FAFSA information.
 The University of St. Thomas school code is 002345.
 The default address for the University of St. Thomas is 2115 Summit Ave, St. Paul, MN.
 Even if your program is in Minneapolis, another location or online the graduate financial aid office will receive your FAFSA results successfully using school code 002345.

 The FAFSA is the Free Application for Federal Student Aid.
 It is the standard financial aid application used by all colleges and universities that participate in federal student aid programs.
 Information from the FAFSA is used to determine whether you meet the eligibility criteria for financial aid and the amount that you are expected to contribute to your own education.
-Information from the FAFSA is matched against records with the Social Security Administration, the Department of Homeland Security, the Selective Service Administration and the National Student Loan Database.
+Information from the FAFSA is matched against records with the Social Security Administration, the Department of Homeland Security, and the National Student Loan Database.

 You must file the FAFSA each year.